Pratikwalekar/internship/README.md

 # internship
 This is for learning purpose
+this is first day of learning
 <br>
 Author - Pratik Walekar